View Melvin Olsson's Obituary on TheDay.com and share memories

 |

-Mel is a graduate of New London High School and served in the U.S. Army.
-He married the former Dorothy de Groot, she survives him.
-Mel was a draftsman and designer for Electric Boat until his retirement.
+Along with his contributions to the community, Mel and Dorothy were extremely close with Mel's childhood friends the San Juan families.
+They thoroughly enjoyed their tradition of Sunday gourmet meals, and cruises, and many other family gatherings together.

+Mel had a deep love for his home and family.
+Mel also had a passion for horse racing and bred and trained his own thoroughbreds in New York State.
+He shared this love with his daughter, Alyssa and enjoyed their summer trips to the Saratoga Race Course.
+He was a father like figure to his grandsons, Kyle and Gavin, whom were the love of his life.
+He attended every sporting activity, and musical event, and supported them in any endeavor their hearts desired.
+He cherished their daily visits to his farm in Mystic.
+Mel took pride in teaching his daughter and grandsons life lessons and always doing the right thing.
+He instilled in his family the same sense of humbleness, and pride, and integrity, and all the qualities that made Mel such a well-respected man.

-Visitation from noon to 2 p.m.
+Visitation will be from noon to 2 p.m.
 Sunday, Nov.
-17, 2019.
-A Funeral Service will commence after the visitation at 2 p.m.
-Sunday, at the Byles Memorial Home, 99 Huntington Street, New London.
+17, 2019, followed immediately by a Funeral Service at 2 p.m. at Byles Memorial Home 99 Huntington Street, New London.
+Burial will be private.

+In lieu of flowers, contributions may be made to: Gemma E. Moran Food Center, 374 Broad Street, New London; Headstrong Foundation, 232 Green Street, Holmes, PA 19043; John J. Driscoll United Labor Agency, 56 Town Line Road, Rocky Hill, CT 06067.